tgvashworth/intro-to-flight/app/content/title.md

 ![](/content/flight-logo.png)

-# FlightDeck
+# Flight in 2015

-## An introduction to Flight.
+## Introducing TweetDeck's Flight improvements

 The plan:

-- What is Flight?
+- How does TweetDeck use Flight?
-- What isn't Flight?
+- What were our pain points?
+- Mixins to the rescue
+    - `withChildComponents`
-- Components & mixins
+    - `withState`
-- Examples
+- Coming soon...
-- Tooling
+- Flight `v2`
-- How we use it in TweetDeck